krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 contexts, the presence calculus has the potential to significantly improve the quality of those decisions.

-Intuitively, when a system property has a "time-value," the presence calculus offers tools to frame decisions in terms of managing that property's accumulation over time.
-We categorize signals into those we want to accumulate (e.g., revenue, profits, satisfied customers) and those we want to constrain (e.g., costs, risks, debts, delays).

 When applied to a suitable class of signals, the calculus provides better tools to accurately measure and reason about how the property accumulates over time and across time-scales _without requiring either statistical or probabilistic techniques_.

+As we will see, this lets us create some really novel tools for operational analysis of messy real-world systems like the ones we often encounter in software product development and engineering.

 ### Learning about the presence calculus